Shibata Takenaka

 Shibata Takenaka (柴田 剛中) was an emissary for Japan who visited France in 1865 to help prepare for the construction of the Yokosuka arsenal with French support.
 Also known as Shibata Sadataro (柴田 貞太郎) as well as "Shadow" because of his reconnaissance work.

 Life

-Takenaka was born in Edo Koishikawa, the first son of Shibata Junzo Yoshimichi, a Metsuke samurai of the Tokugawa Shogunate.
+Takenaka was born in the district of Koishikawa in Edo, the first son of Shibata Junzo Yoshimichi, a Metsuke samurai of the Tokugawa shogunate.
 His father died when he was 10, and he was appointed to Kobushin in 1833.
 In the same year, he was awarded for academic excellence.
-He became Metuske in 1842.
+He became Metsuke in 1842.